Tiramisu-Compiler/tiramisu/README.md

 To get the Halide submodule run the following git command (in the COLi root directory)

     git submodule update --init --remote

+You may get an access rights error from git when running this command.
+To solve this error, be sure to have you machine's ssh key added to your github account, the steps to do so could be found [HERE](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).

 To build COLi